codecrafters-io/build-your-own-shell/stage_descriptions/navigation-02-ra6.md

 /usr/local/bin
 ```

-When the directory change fails, the current directory remains unchanged.
+If the directory change fails, the current directory should remain unchanged.

 ### Tests